-Zucchini 'Black Forest' F1 Hybrid is not a miniature plant by any means.
-However, unlike most zucchini plants, it doesn’t bush out at the base, so it can easily be contained in a large pot (at least 24") and trained up a stake or trellis.
-‘Black Forest’ actually does better in containers than in the garden, because it favors a very rich, well-drained soil and that can be better controlled in a container.
+Most zucchini plants require a bit of garden space due to their tall spreading stems and overly large leaves.
+Gardeners with small spaces and patio or rooftop gardens can enjoy this popular summer vegetable with Zucchini 'Black Forest' F1 Hybrid.
+This is not a miniature plant, however, unlike most zucchini plants, it doesn’t bush out at the base, so it can easily be contained in a large pot (at least 24") and trained up a stake or trellis.
+‘Black Forest’ actually does better in containers than in the garden, because it favors a very rich, well-drained soil which is better controlled in a container.

 The vines produce medium-sized zucchini, about 6 inches (15 cm) in length, with flavor comparable to normal bush zucchini.
 ‘Black Forest’ can begin producing earlier than garden zucchini, because the seeds can be started indoors, 3-4 weeks before the last frost date.
 Since they are being grown in a pot, there’s no problem with transplanting.
 Sowing in April or early May should have you harvesting in July.

 - Sow seeds about 3/4 inch deep (19mm), either directly in the container where they will grow or in 3-inch pots for transplanting.

 - Water well and keep the soil moist, but not wet.

 - Keep pots at about 68-77 degrees F (20-25 C) until germination, which should be in about 5 - 9 days.

 - If you’ve started the seeds in small pots, transplant to their final container when they develop their first set of true leaves.

 - Gradually harden off the seedlings before leaving them outdoors.